abhishekadhare7/1.Diabetes_prediction/README.md

 Developed a web application using Python Django framework to predict diabetes risk based on user-provided blood data.

-Utilized pandas for data manipulation and preprocessing, and scikit-learn for building and evaluating machine learning models.
+Utilized pandas for data manipulation and preprocessing and scikit-learn for building and evaluating machine learning models.

-Implemented user interface with two HTML pages for inputting data and displaying prediction results.
+Implemented user interface with HTML pages for inputting data and displaying prediction results.

+Source- Meriskill